open-policy-agent/opa/site/documentation/how-do-i-write-policies/index.md

 value.
 Unless stated otherwise, all built-ins accept values or variables as output arguments.

+Built-ins can include "." characters in the name.
+This allows them to be namespaced.
+If you are adding custom built-ins to OPA, consider namespacing them to avoid naming conflicts, e.g., `org.example.special_func`.

 See the [Language Reference](/documentation/references/language) document for details on each built-in function.